From 4 to 17 years old

 Valiquette Academy Foundation

-Students are taught focus, organization, and self-discipline, learn to become strong independently and to work well with others in an interactive atmosphere that motivates them to want to learn.
+French lessons are fun, and interactive: students learn to focus, improve their study skills, their self-discipline, and learn to work well with others in an atmosphere that motivates them to want to learn.

 Specifically, our courses are organized as follows: